SilkRose/Pony/archive/blogs/census-consensus.md

 Here is an early screenshot of the `/chapters/{id}/questions` page:
 ![Chapter questions page early look](./census-consensus-images/05.png)

 This page lets you add a question to a chapter and move around the order within that chapter.
-It also lets you claim a question, signaling [CORRECTED TO AMERICAN SPELLING] that you plan to write that question.
+It also lets you claim a question, signaling that you plan to write that question.

 It took a while, but I eventually got all the pages working.
 Initially I made the questions and chapters pages use HTML tables, but eventually this changed, as you will see in a bit.